Family and friends can be a great support as you try to cope with the loss of a loved one. But there is other help available if you need it.

 Where to turn to for support during the grieving process

-- Local and national charities: some provide support by telephone, email and internet forums; some offer face-to-face support and others have local or regional group meetings or a combination of these.
+- Local and national charities: many charities provide bereavement support by telephone, email and internet forums; some offer face-to-face support and others have local or regional group meetings or a combination of these.
+Cruse is the main bereavement charity.
+Cancer Research and Macmillan can help deal with the loss of a loved one to cancer.

 - Local groups: some funeral directors, churches and other faith organisations provide bereavement home visits or small group support.
 Ask your local funeral director or your library for information.

-- Local hospices: although many hospices provide bereavement support, this may be restricted to the families of people the hospice has cared for.
-You can search for the website of your nearest hospice’s website using the link on the front page of Hospice UK to find out what support your local hospice offers.
+- Local hospices: many hospices provide bereavement support, but this may be restricted to the families of people the hospice has cared for.
+Use the Hospice UK online search tool to find a hospice near you, then check out the services that they offer.

-- Private counselling: if you can afford this or have private health insurance that covers you for private counselling, look on the website of the British Association for Counselling and Psychotherapy (BACP) to find a counsellor in your area and other information about different types of counselling and what is involved.
+- Private counselling: if you can afford private counselling, or have private health insurance that covers this, the British Association for Counselling and Psychotherapy (BACP) can help you to find a counsellor in your area.
+It also offers information about different types of counselling and what is involved.
 Some counsellors may offer a sliding scale of fees depending on your income.

-- Other people’s experiences: it can be enormously comforting to read about how other people have coped with bereavement and this may be all the support that you need.
-You can read other people's stories on websites such as Cruse Bereavement Care or Marie Curie or find books in the local library, bookshop or at Cruse’s publications and online bookstore.
+- Other people’s experiences: it can be comforting to hear how other people have coped with bereavement, and share experiences.
+You can read real-life stories, or connect with others in similar situations using online forums, on websites such as Cruse Bereavement Care, Macmillan, Cancer Research or Marie Curie.

 Be aware that some charities and organisations: